hbctraining/DGE_workshop_salmon/lessons/04_DGE_DESeq2_analysis.md

 | Mean expression increases | Dispersion decreases |

 For genes with moderate to high count values, the square root of dispersion will be equal to the coefficient of variation (`Var / μ`).
 So 0.01 dispersion means 10% variation around the mean expected across biological replicates.
-The dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**
+The dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value (given as black dots in image below).**

 <img src="../img/deseq_dispersion1.png" width="400">